fullmoonissue/roadkill/README.md

 No way has been found to handle that.
 None of the file / folder options works for an url.
 Neither with VLC options nor with embedded url containing query parameters (ex. with youtube : `https://www.youtube.com/embed/...?end=...`).

+**I try to make many list actions (ex: move up then update) in a row but only the first action works**

+When a row is selected in the list and an action is perform (ex: move up), the list is cleared then refilled (to update entries), the item selected is lost at this moment.
+You have to select an other time the item you want to make an action on.

 ## Development

 ### VLC